-The Principles were last updated in 2004.
-This booklet contains the text of the 2004 revision of the Principles.
-Download the different language versions in PDF file format:
+This booklet contains the text of the most recent revision of the Principles which took place in 2004.
+Download the different language versions in PDF file format.

 The preamble to the OECD Principles states that they “are evolutionary in nature and should be reviewed in light of significant changes in circumstances”.
 It is also recognises that, “To remain competitive in a changing world, corporations must innovate and adapt their corporate governance practices so that they can meet new demands and grasp new opportunities”.

-In 2006, OECD published the Methodology for Assessing Implementation of the OECD Principles on Corporate Governance which underpins the dialogue on implementation of the Principles in a jurisdiction and provides a framework for policy discussions.
+The 2006 Methodology for Assessing Implementation of the OECD Principles of Corporate Governance underpins the dialogue on implementation of the Principles in a jurisdiction and provides a framework for policy discussions.

-The financial crisis revealed severe shortcomings in corporate governance.
+Corporate governance and the financial crisis - The financial crisis revealed severe shortcomings in corporate governance.
 When most needed, existing standards failed to provide the checks and balances that companies need in order to cultivate sound business practices.
-In 2010, the OECD published a set of ambitious action plan for improvements in priority areas such as remuneration, risk management, board practices and the exercise of shareholder rights.
-These recommendations also address how the implementation of already-agreed standards can be improved.
+The OECD launched an ambitious action plan to develop a set of recommendations for improvements in priority areas such as remuneration, risk management, board practices and the exercise of shareholder rights.
+This work was published in 3 phases.